Luka Berulava: 2021–22 season: Debut of Safina/Berulava, Beijing Olympics, and World Junior champions

-2022–23 season
+2022–23 season: Grand Prix debut & injury struggles

 Safina and Berulava were assigned to make their senior Grand Prix debut in the fall.
 Despite dealing with an injury in the lead-up to their first event, the 2022 Grand Prix de France, they placed third in the short program, with Safina saying, "I am more pleased than not pleased with our performance today because nothing really worked in practice for me.
 We have still a lot of work ahead of us, and I think I've done the maximum of what I can do at the moment."
 They struggled in the free skate, placing sixth in that segment and dropping to fifth overall.
 The team later withdrew from their second assignment, the 2022 Grand Prix of Espoo.

 After missing most of the season, Safina/Berulava returned to compete at the 2023 World Championships, but struggled at the event and came nineteenth.
 The following month, Safina announced that Berulava had opted to end their partnership.
 He subsequently confirmed this, expressing "deep gratitude to Karina."